SD1026: Pachelbellies

 I wrote Pachelbellies originally for a pupil who had been asked to play at a relative’s wedding.
 The problems were that (a) she hadn’t been learning long; (b) she found it hard to read music; and (c) anything that required her two hands to play different things simultaneously left her somewhat flummoxed.
 These aren’t really the ideal attributes for a wedding harpist.
 However, there were also three positive points: (a) she was very good at arpeggios shared between the hands; (b) she could remember patterns and chord sequences very well; and (c) there was going to be a violinist at the wedding.

-I have lengthened the amount of time given to each part of the harmonic progression, so each segment in the sequence lasts for a whole bar, which allows any melody to have a flowing cantabile arc.
+I lengthened the amount of time given to each part of the harmonic progression, so each segment in the sequence lasts for a whole bar, which allows any melody to have a flowing cantabile arc.
 That very first version for harp and violin obviously only had one melody line and one harmony part; but, as you can see, in this ensemble version there are two harmony parts which interweave their quavers, and two melody parts which move together in a frequently parallel dance.
 Harp 2 takes over the upper part for verses 5 and 6, before the parts switch back again for the final verse.

 Library Information